jman48/sentiment/README.md

 ### Entity affect on reviews
 Find the affect each entity has on your reviews.
-An example for a music mindfulness streaming app is:
+An example for a music mindfulness streaming app is (using real reviews):
 ![Entity app review analysis example](https://raw.githubusercontent.com/jman48/sentiment/master/example/entity_review_analysis.png?token=ABIUUK3BGZPHNEXCOMCMCHC5EEVWG "Entity app review analysis example")

 From this we can see that: